-The Outlines of each Section of the main area that follow, below, contain just the recommendations given at the end of each of those Sections.
-Readers are advised to consult the full content of each Section in order to understand the background and contexts for the recommendations.
+The outlines of each Section of Part 2 that follow, below, contain just the recommendations given at the end of each of those Sections.
+Readers are advised to consult the full content of each Section in Part 2 to understand the background and contexts for the recommendations.